Jordyn Faiczak: Under–21

 Faiczak made her debut for the Canadian U–21 team in 2016, at the Pan American Junior Championship in Tacarigua.
 The team placed fourth overall.

 She represented the team three years later in a four–nations tournament in Dublin.

-In 2021, she was a member of the gold medal winning team at her second Pan American Junior Championship.
+In 2021, she was a member of the gold medal-winning team at her second Pan American Junior Championship.
 She was unable to compete with the team in South Africa at the Junior World Cup later that year due to age restrictions.

 National team

 Jordyn Faiczak debuted for the national team in 2017 during a test series against Chile and India.

 She won her first medal in 2022, taking home bronze at the Pan American Cup in Santiago.
 Later that year, she was named starting midfielder for the squad for the FIH World Cup in Amsterdam and Terrassa.
-Faiczak will also represent Canada at the Commonwealth Games in Birmingham in 2022.
+Faiczak represented Canada at the Commonwealth Games in Birmingham in 2022 and was named to the Canadian team for the Santiago 2023 Pan American Games.